5 Vehicle Coverages to Add to your Insurance Policy

 In the insurance world, an “endorsement” is a change to the existing coverage in your policy.
 It can add or remove coverage, and it overrules anything that’s written in the policy itself.
 Here are five common car insurance endorsements you could consider purchasing to enhance your coverage:

-- Waiver of depreciation: If you purchase a waiver of depreciation when insuring a brand new vehicle, you’ll be covered for the full purchase price or the manufacturer’s suggested retail price (whichever amount is lower) if your vehicle is stolen or damaged beyond repair.
-Without it, you’ll only receive the depreciated value (or the actual cash value) of your vehicle, which might not be enough to buy a brand new one.
+If you purchase a waiver of depreciation, also referred to as Replacement Cost coverage, when insuring a brand new vehicle, you’ll be covered for the full purchase price or the manufacturer’s suggested retail price (whichever amount is lower) if your car is stolen or damaged beyond repair.
+Without it, you’ll only receive your vehicle’s depreciated value (or the actual cash value), which might not be enough to buy a brand new one.
 Before insuring your new car, ask your broker if you qualify for this endorsement.

-- Insuring a vehicle to stated value: Sometimes the true value of an antique or specialty vehicle is higher than the actual cash value that would be paid out in the event of a claim (for example, if you had a 1957 Chevy and kept it in a garage since the ’50s and barely drove it, it would be worth a pretty penny — but its actual cash value would likely be considerably lower if you hadn’t preserved it so well).
+Sometimes, the actual value of an antique or specialty vehicle is higher than the actual cash value that your policy would pay out in the event of a claim (for example, if you had a 1957 Chevy and kept it in a garage since the ’50s and barely drove it, it would be worth a pretty penny — but its actual cash value would likely be considerably lower if you hadn’t preserved it so well).
 This endorsement allows you to insure your vehicle up to the amount specified by a professional appraiser.

-- Use of recreational vehicles by unlicensed operators: If you get this endorsement when you insure a recreational vehicle like a snowmobile or ATV, it extends your coverage for times when it is being driven off-road by someone who is either unlicensed or under 16 years of age.
+If you get this endorsement when you insure a recreational vehicle like a snowmobile or ATV, it extends your coverage for times when it is being driven off-road by someone either unlicensed or under 16.
 You’ll need this endorsement if your 14-year-old daughter wants to learn to snowmobile, for example.
 The good news?
 There’s usually no charge to add this endorsement to your policy.

-While the names, specific terms, and costs of these common endorsements may vary by location and by insurer, they are (for the most part) available across Canada.
-Contact your licensed broker to find out if you qualify to add any of these endorsements to your car insurance policy or to learn more about the options available to you.
+While the names, specific terms, and costs of these common endorsements may vary by location and insurer, they are (for the most part) available across Canada.
+Contact your licensed broker to find out if you qualify to add any of these endorsements to your car insurance policy or to learn more about your options.